Skip to content

 Each lesson is designed for a single class of students and lasts between 45 and 60 minutes.
 A teacher must be present in the room.
 Multiple classes in a school may be scheduled for the same lesson back-to-back.

-Introducing our new Portable Planetarium!
+Introducing our new Portable Planetarium and electric Outreach Vehicle!
 We are thrilled to announce the addition of a Portable Planetarium system to our outreach program.
 This state-of-the-art tool uses the same software as our on-site Planetarium, allowing us to take our exciting and interactive live shows on the road!
 Our Portable Planetarium was purchased thanks to the generous support of grant funds awarded by NASA and the Siletz Tribal Charitable Contribution Fund.
+Our new electric outreach was purchased thanks to the generous support of a EWEB Electric Mobility Community Grant.
+This vehicle allows our educators to travel throughout our region with zero emissions to deliver educational programs.

 Portable Planetarium outreach activities require: